hdShang/arxiv-daily/docs/cs-RO/2025-05-15/papers/250510522v1-knowledge-capture-adaptation-and-composition-kcac-a-framework-for-cr.md

 ---
 layout: default
-title: Knowledge capture, adaptation and composition (KCAC): A framework for cross-task curriculum learning in robotic manipulation
+title: "Knowledge capture, adaptation and composition (KCAC): A framework for cross-task curriculum learning in robotic manipulation"
 ---

 # Knowledge capture, adaptation and composition (KCAC): A framework for cross-task curriculum learning in robotic manipulation